Pigeoncoin/pigeoncoin/doc/tor.md

-TOR SUPPORT IN PIGEON CORE
+TOR SUPPORT IN PGN CORE
 =======================

 It is possible to run Pigeon Core as a Tor hidden service, and connect to such services.